 Going back to the “organic makeup” example, if you bid for that keyword, you’ll be competing against the likes of Ulta and Sephora for distribution.
 For articles and listicles, your competition is established Health & Beauty magazines like Marie Claire, Allure and Cosmopolitan.

 There’s nothing wrong with being a wee bit ambitious in your SEO services, but it’s always best to know when and where to pick your battles.
-Choose the best keywords that you can feasibly rank for with your current resources and then slowly build and expand your list as your resources grow.
+Any digital marketing agency will advise you to choose the best keywords that you can feasibly rank for with your current resources and then slowly build and expand your list as your resources grow.